1

 San Bernardino National Forest

 Located three miles north of the Lytle Creek Ranger Station, the campground provides an easy get-away.
 Trees surround the campsites and Lytle Creek flows across the street at Applewhite Picnic Area.
 Please use caution crossing the road.
 This site is accessible.
-There is a $5 charge for an additional vehicle which can be included at time of booking or paid on site.
+There is a $5 charge for an additional vehicle which must be paid on site.

 The campground offers dozens of single-family campsites, available mostly for tent camping.
 Some sites can accommodate RV/camper camping without water or electric hookups.
 The parking aprons are paved, but can be quite narrow.